 Benefits and Housing

 Though the benefits described below represent the tangible support volunteers receive over the course of their service commitment, the greatest benefit volunteers experience is immeasurable — a life changing encounter with God and others in giving of one’s self.
 The financial benefits described here are meant to help make these moments possible.
-No one is expected to get rich in volunteer service.
+If you have any questions about CVIF benefits or housing, email us at email@example.com!

 Your benefits package includes:

-- MONTHLY STIPEND of up to $500.
-Catholic Volunteers will provide you with a stipend of up to $500.00 per month which must be budgeted between your utilities, food, transportation and other personal expenses.
+- MONTHLY STIPEND of up to $600.
+Catholic Volunteers will provide you with a stipend of up to $600.00 per month, which must be budgeted between your utilities, food, transportation, and other personal expenses.
 Living in community and sharing some of these expenses is an important part of the CVIF program.
 Can you live in similar means to those you will be serving?
 We challenge our members to live simply.
 What does this mean for you?
 What worldly things can you live without for a year?

 “Sell all your belongings and give the money to the poor.